 Dayton Not Keen On Democrat's Tax Hike Bill Minnesota Senate Democrats passed a sweeping tax hike bill on Monday that includes a sales tax on clothing.

 Opinion: Don’t Let Obama Convince You That American Success Is BadDuring the current election campaign, for the first time in American history, President Barack Obama and the “left” have made success in America to be negative.

-The candidates for president are making pitches that sound straightforward: constant appeals to the "middle class".
+Reality Check: Who's In The Middle Class?The candidates for president are making pitches that sound straightforward: constant appeals to the "middle class".

 Reality Check: The Facts Vs. The Vice Presidential DebateThe Vice Presidential nominees demonstrated style and substance in their feisty, first and only debate.
 But also, a lot of spin.

 Opinion: Democrats Offer A Positive Vision For The Future At Convention After GOP Offers Only AttacksSitting in the Time Warner Cable Arena last night I was struck by how different the Democratic National Convention was from the Republican event last week.
 Unlike the Republicans in Tampa, Democrats focused on the fight to preserve the middle class and the American Dream.

 Opinion: Obama’s Latest Class Warfare SpeechObama's latest speech on tax cuts for the middle class is just a retread of his tired class warfare rhetoric and strategy.

 Good Question: Who Is In The Middle Class?When President Barack Obama unveiled his plan to extend the payroll tax deduction, he pronounced it “a make or break moment for the middle class.”
 But how do we define “middle class?”

 'March For The Middle Class' In St. PaulHundreds of Minnesotans marched from the St. Paul Cathedral to the State Capitol Monday in what they're calling, "We are One: March for the Middle Class."